Forreca05/fsi-logbooks-resolution/Semana #6/LOGBOOK6.md

 ### Does the format string always have to be allocated on the stack for the vulnerability to exist?

+No, the format string doesn't necessarily need to be allocated on the stack for there to be a vulnerability.

+The core of the attack is the ability of the format string to manipulate the stack pointer.
+That is because the function "printf()" only cares about the arguments read from the stack.
+So, the location of the format string (Heap or Stack) affects where the attacker has to place the target address (the one they want to read from or write to).

 ### Of the tasks performed, which attacks would not work if the format string were allocated on the heap, and why?